arturogalan/easy-practice/README.md

 - Just imported the JSON in the vue component for testing purposes, a state management and API layer should be added when calling to real endpoints.

 ## Testing
 - Unit testing: command `npm run test:unit`.
 For unit testing I've choosen Vue test utils https://next.vue-test-utils.vuejs.org/, a library to easily test Vue components and Jest as the runner for this tests.
-I've made an example test for BaseCard.vue, you can see that I test the existence of props, non-existent props and slots behavior.
-The evolution will be to test some css classes if we want to ensure they are present, or other behaviors.
-For other complex components/views we can also mock the store-management methods by symply adding methods to the mocks section when mounting the wrapper in the tests.
+I've made an example test for TableBase.vue, you can see that I test the existence of rows and pagination fields.
 Next step will be also to connect the execution to a ci to see the coverage of the code and stablish a coverage minimum for all the app, currently you can see it the report in text format when running `npm run test:unit`
 - End-to-end testing: command `npm run test:e2e`.
-For e2e testing I selected Cypress, it allows you to test elements in the screen, you can search for content as a result of some endpoint call (I test the presence of 'Bitcoin' row in the cryptos table), you can test navigation (I test the navigation to a currency detail) etc...
-It also make an screenshot when it fails (for instance, you can simply edit the second test Bitcoin word to Batcoin an run `npm run test:e2e` to see the failure snapshot under the cypress/screenshots folder).
-The evolution of this e2e maybe require them to be in a separated project as they depend on internet (api calls) and can take some time to be executed.
-This test should also be executed daily decoupled from webapp releases/deploys to ensure that the app is working correctly.
+For e2e testing I selected Cypress, it allows you to test elements in the screen, you can search for content as a result of some endpoint call, you can test navigationetc...
+It also make an screenshot when it fails.

 ## Project structure